shanedunne/the-bull-case/static/docs/TESTING.md

 **Home Page**
 - Checked call to action routes to register page if not signed in or to the Create Article page when logged in
 - Checked Read button on feature articles correctly opens article
+- Checked footer link to Crypto Penguin is working and opens in a seperate tab

 **Register**
 - Checked Already Registered link directs to the login page